cc-cdv-lu/FireFinger/README.md

     - Fixed issue where footer and header would get distorted at very high/low zooms
     - Fixed certain special characters not being recognized
     - Fixed issues that occured with lower resolution screens (e.g. laptops)
-    - Fixed settings screen text and buttons (sliders still broken)
+    - Fixed settings screen text and buttons (also removed sliders)
     - Many more minor improvements and fixes...

 ### [0.7.0] First alpha release